chrisgrieser/shimmering-obsidian/README.md

   found in the workflow configuration.

 #### Smart queries
 - Add `filename` or `title` to your search query, to display only files and no aliases, folders, or headings.
 For example, `o obsidian filename` displays only notes that have the `obsidian` in their filename.
-- Add `canvas` to your search to only display canvases (Obsidian 1.1).
-- Similarly, you can also filter for starred or recent files by adding `starred` or `recent` to your query.
-- You can add `#tag` to your search query to search only for files with a specific tag, for example, `o foobar #moc` only displays notes with the name `foobar` that are also tagged with `#moc`.## Smart Queries
-- Add `filename` or `title` to your search query, to display only files and no aliases, folders, or headings.
-For example, `o obsidian filename` displays only notes that have the `obsidian` in their filename.